rstat1/frost/README.md

    "vaultKeyID":"",
-   "vaultAddress": "<hostname or ip address and port of an instance of Hashicorp Vault>", "vaultAppRoleName": "<the name of a Vault approle for Frost itself to use>", "vaultServicesAppRole": "<the name of a Vault approle for Frost services to use>" }
+   "vaultAddress": "<hostname or ip address and port of an instance of Hashicorp Vault>", "vaultAppRoleName": "<the name of a Vault approle for Frost itself to use>", "vaultServicesAppRole": "<the name of a Vault approle for Frost services to use>", "redisAddr": "<ip address and port to a usable redis instance>" }
 ```